-This document sets out the process for electricity generation, transmission, distribution and supply licenseesparties to apply for a derogation from an electric obligation to comply with relevant technical requirementscodes and standards, our offgem's assessment of such requests and criteria of assessment.
-This guidance replaces the previous guidance document that we issued in 20093.
+This document sets out the process for parties to apply for a derogation from an obligation to comply with relevant technical requirements, our assessment of such requests and criteria of assessment.
+This guidance replaces the previous guidance document that we issued in 2009.

-The previous guidance has been updatedWe have updated the previous guidance document to reflect the development of the Requirement for Generators network code (RfG),2 Demand Connection Code network code (DCC)3 and High Voltage Direct Current network code (HVDC).4 These codes form part of a suite of European Network Codes (ENCs) that intend to deliver a harmonised set of rules for the operation of the electricity sector in Europe.
+We have updated the previous guidance document to reflect the development of the Requirement for Generators network code (RfG), Demand Connection Code network code (DCC) and High Voltage Direct Current network code (HVDC).
+These codes form part of a suite of European Network Codes (ENCs) that intend to deliver a harmonised set of rules for the operation of the electricity sector in Europe.
 These ENCs specify the technical connection requirements that relevant parties must adhere to.
 Collectively we refer to these three ENCs as the 'Grid Connection Codes' (the GCCs).

-The GCCs include provisions that allow parties to seek derogations from the requirements of the GCCs.5 The GCCs give us the role of reviewing, and making decisions on, GCC derogation requests.
-We consider it is appropriate that our guidance on technical codes and standards derogation requests incorporates guidance on how we will review and assess GCC derogations requests reflect recent developments, in particular in relation to sustainable development.
-In March 2008, Ofgem issued revised guidance on impact assessments to take account of best practice as it has developed, for example in relation to sustainability issues.
-In June content/EN/TXT/?uri=OJ:JOL 2016 112 R 0001
+The GCCs include provisions that allow parties to seek derogations from the requirements of the GCCs.
+The GCCs give us the role of reviewing, and making decisions on, GCC derogation requests.
+We consider it is appropriate that our guidance on technical codes and standards derogation requests incorporates guidance on how we will review and assess GCC derogations requests